DmitriStark/Secure-Client-Messaging-Application/Readme.md

 - Keys are properly formatted in PEM format with headers and footers
 - Public keys are shared with the server during registration
 - Private keys remain client-side only
+- New keys can be generated at any time without losing access to old messages

 ### Message Encryption